adamcmoore/laravel-db-backup/README.md

 Laravel DB Backup
 =================

 Artisan command to backup your database.
 Built for Laravel 4.2.
-Originally forked from [coreproc/laravel-db-backup](https://github.com/CoreProc/laravel-db-backup) but modified to push in more features like extra mysql-dump options
+Originally forked from [coreproc/laravel-db-backup](https://github.com/CoreProc/laravel-db-backup) but modified to push in more features:

+- Backup with mysqldump options using `--dump-options='--flush-logs --master-data=2'`
+- Backup fires event `laravel-db-backup.complete`
+- Friendlier filenames using human readable date formats rather than timestamp
+- Restore from AWS S3 by using `--restore-s3=bucketname`
+- Restore binlogs using `--binlog=true` or `--binlog='2016-04-28 13:00:00'` to restore to a point in time
+- Restore from zip file

 ## Quick start